 Education is one of the most important gifts you can give your child.
 Education, of course, begins at home, but preschool will be your child's first foray into a formal learning environment.
-Preschool is any sort of formal education designed for children, generally three years to five years old, who are too young to enter kindergarten.
+Preschool may be defined as any sort of formal education designed for children.
+Generally, preschool encompasses children ages 3 years to 5 years old, who are too young to enter kindergarten.
 These programs can vary widely in structure and curriculum, and the differences among programs can help you select the best preschool for your child.

 While it may seem that toddlers are a little young for school, preschool actually forms a strong foundation for future success.
 Parents are recognizing the role preschool plays in childhood development, and enrollment in preprimary programs has increased.
 In 1990, 59 percent of children ages three to five years old were enrolled in some type of preprimary program.
 By 2014, that number increased to 69 percent, according to the National Center for Education.